tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 }
 ```

-`IntoResponseParts` is also implemented for [`Extension`] making it easy to set
+`IntoResponseParts` is also implemented for [`Extension`], making it easy to set
-response extensions, for example to share state with middleware:
+response extensions.
+For example, this can be used to share state with middleware:

 ```rust
 use axum::{Extension, Json, response::IntoResponse};